 Unfortunately, rapid response teams are not unbiased.
 They work for the trucking company.
 They may collect evidence that you need to prove that the trucking company is at fault or clear away the scene of the crash before you’ve had a chance to return for evidence.

-The best way to protect yourself is by hiring a truck accident attorney to represent you as soon as possible.
+The best way to protect yourself is by hiring a West Virginia truck accident lawyer to represent you as soon as possible.
 An attorney can take steps such as filing a preservation letter to prevent the destruction of important evidence.